 Remove unused and old kernel files.

 This tool checks the number of installed kernels when you sign in.
 If there are too many kernels, or if the

-/boot partition is over two-thirds full, it will prompt you to remove old and unused kernels.
+/boot partition is over two-thirds full, it prompts you to remove old and unused kernels.

-If you have full disk encryption, do not ignore this tool.
+If you have full disk encryption, do not ignore this tool if it appears when you sign in.
 These systems have a separate